Emergency communication system

-An emergency communication system (ECS) is any system (typically computer-based) that is organized for the primary purpose of supporting one-way and two-way communication of emergency information between both individuals and groups of individuals.
-These systems are commonly designed to convey information over multiple types of devices, from signal lights to text messaging to live, streaming video, forming a unified communication system intended to optimize communications during emergencies.
-Contrary to emergency notification systems, which generally deliver emergency information in one direction, emergency communication systems are typically capable of both initiating and receiving information between multiple parties.
+An emergency communication system (ECS) is any system (typically computer-based) that is organized for the primary purpose of supporting one-way and two-way communication of emergency information between individuals and groups.
+These systems may convey information over multiple types of devices, from signal lights to text messaging to live, streaming video, forming a unified communication system to optimize communications during emergencies.
 These systems are often made up of both input devices, sensors, and output/communication devices.
 Therefore, the origination of information can occur from a variety of sources and locations, from which the system will disseminate that information to one or more target audiences.

 Emergency communication vs. notification

 An emergency notification system refers to a collection of methods that facilitate the one-way dissemination or broadcast of messages to one or many groups of people with the details of an occurring or pending emergency situation.
 Mass automated dialing services such as Cell Broadcast, Reverse 911, as well as common siren systems that are used to alert for tornadoes, tsunamis, air-raid, and other such incidents, are examples of emergency notification systems.

-Emergency communication systems often provide or integrate those same notification services but will also include two-way communication—typically to facilitate communications between emergency communications staff, affected people, and first responders.
+Emergency mass communication systems often provide or integrate those same notification services from a central source, and also include two-way communication—to facilitate communications among emergency communications staff, affected people, and first responders.
 Another distinguishing attribute of the term "communication" may be that it implies the ability to provide detailed and meaningful information about an evolving emergency and actions that might be taken; whereas "notification" denotes a relatively more simplistic one-time conveyance of the existence and general nature of an emergency.

+Emergency individual communication refers to reports from an individual site to a central site, and may be one-way or two-way.
+It includes medical alarms, security alarms, panic buttons.
+The central site can notify others.

 Alternate and related terms

-Since there are a collection of related systems used in diverse settings in varying ways, there are numerous terms that are used interchangeably among the entities that use or have a need for emergency communication systems.
-In most instances, though, these are all used to refer to the same or substantially similar concepts.
-For example, use of the terms "emergency communications" and "disaster communications" definitively refer to the same concept, with the only potential difference lying in the connotation or emotional meaning.
+Since there are a collection of related systems used in diverse settings in varying ways, there are numerous terms used by entities which have a need for emergency communications.
+For example, use of the terms "emergency communications" and "disaster communications" refer to the same concept.